martj42/international_results/README.md

 -   `home_team` - the name of the home team
 -   `away_team` - the name of the away team
 -   `winner` - winner of the penalty-shootout

+`goalscorers.csv` includes the following columns:

+-   `date` - date of the match
+-   `home_team` - the name of the home team
+-   `away_team` - the name of the away team
+-   `team` - name of the team scoring the goal
+-   `scorer` - name of the player scoring the goal
+-   `own_goal` - whether the goal was an own-goal
+-   `penalty` - whether the goal was a penalty

 Note on team and country names: For home and away teams the *current* name of the team has been used.
 For example, when in 1882 a team who called themselves Ireland played against England, in this dataset, it is called Northern Ireland because the current team of Northern Ireland is the successor of the 1882 Ireland team.
 This is done so it is easier to track the history and statistics of teams.